electron/packager/readme.md

 #### Example

-Let's assume that you have made an app based on the [electron-quick-start](https://github.com/electron/electron-quick-start) repository on a OS X host platform with the following file structure:
+Let's assume that you have made an app based on the [electron-quick-start](https://github.com/electron/electron-quick-start) repository on a macOS host platform with the following file structure:

 ```
 foobar